 Looking forward, the future for wearables is increasingly exciting.
 As Jake Waxenburg, Athos Director of Brand Strategy puts it: “The clothing, the sensors, all these things that have been built – the challenge is, how do you iterate on the app and turn data into actual answers?
 Where it can go from here is astounding.”

-Read how Orange Business Services can help your company successfully develop and design solutions for the Internet of Things.
+Read how Orange Business can help your company successfully develop and design solutions for the Internet of Things.
 And find out how Orange delivered diabetic monitoring for cyclists as part of the mHealth Grand Tour.